chadwhitacre/openpath/_posts/2024-02-05-funding-the-five-thousand.md

 developer of
 [US$71,100](https://www.statista.com/statistics/793602/worldwide-developer-survey-average-salaries/)
 comes out to $355 million per year.
-We should do some [more work to pin down the numbers](https://github.com/chadwhitacre/openpath/issues/20) (most current devs are likely in high-cost-of-living locales), but even if we paid Bay Area rates we could fund all 5,000 for **under $2 billion**.
+We should do some [more work to pin down the numbers](https://github.com/chadwhitacre/openpath/issues/20), as there may be more than 5,000 maintainers, and most likely live in higher-cost locales.
+For this post let's say it seems likely we can fund all Open Source maintainers for **under $1 billion**.
+That's way less than the trillions that HBS and my old napkin math would have us anchor on.

 ## Narrowing Our Focus